-The cash backed reserves/accumulated surplus reconciliation is aligned to the requirements of MFMA Circular 42 - Funding a Municipal Budget.
+The cash backed reserves/accumulated surplus reconciliation is aligned with the requirements of MFMA Circular 42 - Funding a Municipal Budget.
 In essence the table evaluates the funding levels of the budget by firstly forecasting the cash and investments at year end and secondly reconciling the available funding to the liabilities/commitments that exist.

 The outcome of this exercise would either be a surplus or deficit.
 A deficit would indicate that the applications exceed the cash and investments available and would be indicative of non-compliance with the MFMA requirements that the municipality's budget must be "funded".

-Non-compliance with section 18 of the MFMA is assumed because a shortfall would indirectly indicate that the annual budget is not appropriately funded.
-From the table for the period 2023/24 to 2024/25 the surplus increased from R105.9 million to a surplus of R117.7 million.
-Considering the requirements of section 18 of the MFMA, it can be concluded that the adopted 2024/25 MTREF was funded because it shows a surplus of R117.7 million.
-As part of the budgeting and planning guidelines that informed the compilation of the 2024/25 MTREF the end objective of the medium-term framework was to ensure the budget is funded aligned to section 18 of the MFMA.
-As can be seen the budget has been modelled to progressively move from a surplus of R105.9 million in 2023/24 to a surplus of R117.7 million by 2024/25.
+Non-compliance with Section 18 of the MFMA is assumed because a shortfall would indirectly indicate that the annual budget is not appropriately funded.

+From the table it can be seen that for the period 2023/24 to 2024/25 the surplus decreased from R130.7 million to a surplus of R107 million.
+Considering the requirements of Section 18 of the MFMA, it can be concluded that the adopted 2024/25 MTREF is funded because it shows a surplus of R107, in A8 Cash backed reserved/accumulated reconciliation.
+As part of the budgeting and planning guidelines that informed the compilation of the 2024/25 MTREF the end objective of the medium-term framework was to ensure the budget is funded aligned to Section 18 of the MFMA.